e-novate/hotelmis-ota/readme.txt

+Please don't use this version of hotelmis-ota, please go to the original creator and maintainers website.  www.e-bridge.co

-This is a very old version of the OTA Hotel Management solution, this version is no longer supported by e-Novate Pte Ltd and does not work properly on PHP versions 7 and above.
+This is a very old version of the OTA Hotel Management solution, this version is no longer supported by e-Novate Pte Ltd and the PHP version it uses is no longer supported.
 OTA Hotel Management has been renamed e-Bridge Hotel and has reverted to a freeware with a paid version providing real connectivity.
+The creators of e-Bridge Hotel work very hard on our product, to help support the industry we supply both FREE and PAID (premium) versions which are updated regularly.

+We have found that people have been charged for this product - we DO NOT CHARGE for OUR FREE versions.

-The free version can be downloaded from www.e-bridge.co, it comes pre-installed with a WAMP or MAMP server and is ready to install and run.
-Free version only requires a valid email to download.
+We have 2 free versions - the standalone e-Bridge Hotel Lite, it runs on a standalone Windows PC or Mac, it comes pre-installed with a WAMP or MAMP server and is ready to install and run.
+The e-Bridge Hotel Lite version only requires a valid email to download.
+e-Bridge Hotel is also FREE and is for Cloud installations or linux servers.
+This version comes with FB web application and Online booking engine and more features needed for running your property.
+To use this version, we would like to verify the property/hotels using it to prevent unscrupulous people selling this version or setting up fake hotels and scamming people which hurts the travel industry as well as us.

+The free versions can be downloaded from www.e-bridge.co.
 Premium version requires hotel/property verification as we connect to OTAs.
+We charge a small license fee for this version, you can see the pricing on our website, and we provide a hosting option as well in the pricing.
+We can even host the free version for you if you want extra help.

 The e-Bridge Hotel Premium is a fully cloud ready application and  contains:
 - 'Rooms' online booking engine